MrYsLab/python_banyan/docs/examples_intro.md

 ```

-Line 91 declares a flag which is set when the check for a running Backplane takes place.
+Line 91 declares a flag which is set when the check for a running backplane takes place.

 Lines 93 through 97 assign the input parameters to instance variables.